kstenerud/concise-encoding/ce-structure.md

 #### Custom Type Equivalence

 Unless the schema specifies otherwise, custom types are compared byte-by-byte, with no other consideration to their contents.
-Custom text values **MUST NOT** be compared with custom binary values unless they can both first be converted to a type that the receiver can compare.
+Custom text values **MUST NOT** be compared to custom binary values unless they can both first be converted to a common type that the receiver can compare.

 #### String Equivalence